29 June 2026

 Open API and Modern Tech Stack

-Conexis VMS is built on a modern AWS microservice architecture with open APIs, allowing integration with HRIS systems, payroll platforms, scheduling tools, ERP systems, and time-and-attendance systems.
+Conexis VMS is built on a modern AWS microservices architecture with open APIs, allowing integration with HRIS systems, payroll platforms, scheduling tools, ERP systems, and time-and-attendance systems.

 Dedicated Support